Collect evidence at crime scene, classify and identify fingerprints, and photograph evidence for use in criminal and civil cases.

 |

-5 of 10 displayed
+5 of 9 displayed

-All 10 displayed
+All 9 displayed

 |

-5 of 14 displayed
+5 of 15 displayed

-- Analyze and process evidence at crime scenes and in the laboratory, wearing protective equipment and using powders and chemicals.
+- Analyze and process evidence at crime scenes, during autopsies, or in the laboratory, wearing protective equipment and using powders and chemicals.

-- Coordinate or conduct instructional classes or in-services such as citizen police academy classes and crime scene training for other officers.
+- Coordinate or conduct instructional classes or in-services, such as citizen police academy classes and crime scene training for other officers.

 - Dust selected areas of crime scene and lift latent fingerprints, adhering to proper preservation procedures.

-- Identify, compare, classify, and file fingerprints using systems such as Automated Fingerprint Identification System (AFIS) or the Henry Classification System.
+- Identify, compare, classify, and file fingerprints, using systems such as Automated Fingerprint Identification System (AFIS) or the Henry Classification System.

-All 14 displayed
+All 15 displayed

-- Analyze and process evidence at crime scenes and in the laboratory, wearing protective equipment and using powders and chemicals.
+- Analyze and process evidence at crime scenes, during autopsies, or in the laboratory, wearing protective equipment and using powders and chemicals.

-- Coordinate or conduct instructional classes or in-services such as citizen police academy classes and crime scene training for other officers.
+- Coordinate or conduct instructional classes or in-services, such as citizen police academy classes and crime scene training for other officers.

 - Dust selected areas of crime scene and lift latent fingerprints, adhering to proper preservation procedures.

-- Identify, compare, classify, and file fingerprints using systems such as Automated Fingerprint Identification System (AFIS) or the Henry Classification System.
+- Identify, compare, classify, and file fingerprints, using systems such as Automated Fingerprint Identification System (AFIS) or the Henry Classification System.

 - Interview victims, witnesses, suspects, and other law enforcement personnel.